-Projected study time 4 years

-Number of Credits Points (CP) 129 CP

-ECTS: 180,34

-Workload per CP 15 working hours in class and 30 hours for self- study

-Number of modules 48

-Time required for processing the final thesis and awarded CP 3 months (6 credits)

-Number of contact hours 1.845 (15 hrs/CP x 123 CP).
-This amount does not include the 6 CP thesis because during the thesis the students do not take units in the classroom, even though they regularly visit their advisors.
+Projected study time 4 years Number of Credit Points (CP) 157 CP Workload per CP 45 (15 working hours in class, 30 hours for self-study) Number of modules 44 (12 General knowledge + 28 Specialized knowledge (120 ECTS)) Political science (11), Social science (2), Foreign Language (English) (15), Soft skills (5), Informatics (4) Time required for processing the final thesis 3 months; 10 CP and awarded CP Number of contact hours 2.310 (15 hrs. /CP x 157 CP).
+This amount (For MBA programmes: Please describe in does not include the 10 CP thesis because which way the substantial proportion of during the thesis, the students do not take structured contact according to the EQUAL units in classroom, even though they MBA Guidelines is ensured.) regularly visit their advisors.